 I think about this through the lens of a paper I read at one point about class systems in the US and that our class systems are actually based on education rather than strictly money.
 So I actually think it made me a worse person for a while because I was like, "Well, I grew up poor and I got here, what's everyone else's problem?"

-And the key distinction is that my parents are educated.
+A key distinction is that my parents are educated.
 My father has a PhD and is a lawyer.
-My mother's a doctor.
-We had challenges when I was young and they were both in school but I think that they always valued education.
+My mother is a doctor.
+We had challenges when I was young and they were both in school, but I think that they always valued education.

-And I came from a community that had certain advantages and it took me a long time to actually realize the number of advantages I had.
-And honestly, I also recognize in myself, there's so many things that I take for granted now that I can afford that when I visit my family, they can't necessarily.
-And it's actually a huge wake-up call and reminder of the differences between different economic situations.
+I came from a community that had certain advantages and it took me a long time to actually realize the number of advantages I had.
+Honestly, I also recognize in myself, there's so many things that I take for granted now that I can afford when I visit my family that they can't necessarily.
+It's actually a huge wake-up call and reminder of the differences between different economic situations.

 Talk us through that evolution.
 How, and when did that shift take place for you?

 I don't remember a particular moment.
-I do think that becoming a manager and being a manager now for a decade, I think pushed me to focus more on others.
+I do think that becoming a manager, and being a manager now for a decade, pushed me to focus more on others.
 I started thinking about other people first.
-So I think there was a long journey of growth to being a better human being both at work and outside of work with that.
+There was a long journey of growth to being a better human both at work and outside of work.

-This is not the time that it happened, but it reminds me a lot of the philosophy shift I went through very quickly, and I think a lot of white people went through very quickly around the murder of George Floyd, which is going from, yeah, there's something off about how we treat Black people in this country to a very clear understanding and realization that there are systems in place that are detrimental to Black communities, that there has been intentional directed racism in this country.
+This is not the time that it happened for me, but it reminds me a lot of a philosophy shift I went through very quickly, and I think a lot of white people went through very quickly, around the murder of George Floyd.
+I went from ‘yeah, there's something off about how we treat Black people in this country’ to a very clear understanding and realization that there are systems in place that are detrimental to Black communities, that there has been intentional directed racism in this country.

-So I say that as I think that I'm not the only one whose view shifted from some recognition that there was something not great there to a very clear stark, oh, there's a huge problem that needs systemic fixing.
-And I would say that that happened over a short period of time in the summer of George Floyd, but it was a that experience, but over a longer time of just seeing more and more people and recognizing that my pain was not the only pain and that I didn't need to compare it to other people's.
+I say that as I think that I'm not the only one whose view shifted from some recognition that there was something not great there to a very clear, stark understanding that there's a huge problem that needs systemic fixing.
+I would say that happened over a short period of time in the summer of George Floyd, but it was that experience, but over a longer time, of seeing more and more people and recognizing that my pain was not the only pain, and that I didn't need to compare it to other people's.

 Your journey mirrors the journey of so many others in this country.
 And in the world of work.
 How do you think the workplace has changed?